Search for $K_{\mathrm{S(L)}}^{0} \rightarrow \pi^{+}\pi^{-}\mu^{+}\mu^{-}$ decays at LHCb: Fit model and normalisation decay mode

 where $m$ is the four-track invariant mass $m(\pipi\mumu)$, and $A$ is its minimum value, which can exceed the sum of the masses of the two pions and two muons due to the requirements on the minimum angle between the decay products.
+Specifically, $Q$ is the centre-of-mass momentum in a two-body decay, introducing an offset, $A$, on the mass of the origin particle, $m$, that models the kinematic threshold for the detector.
+The $A$ parameter is extracted from the fit.
 The background model is validated on background-enriched data obtained by loosening the BDT selection requirement.
 The \Kppmm signal invariant-mass shape is parametrised by the sum of two Crystal Ball (CB) functions~\cite{Skwarnicki:1986xj}, with the same peak position, and power-law tails on opposite sides of the distribution.
 The parameter values of the signal distribution are obtained from simulated events with corrections obtained from a fit \Kspipi decays in data, following Ref.~\cite{LHCb-PAPER-2019-038}.

 The \Kspipi candidates, selected by combining two well-identified pions with opposite charge originating from a common vertex, are further restricted to specific regions of the Armenteros--Podolanski plane~\cite{armenteros} in order to suppress contributions from \Lambdappi and \Lambdabppi decays, as seen in Fig.~\ref{fig:AP}.
+The details of the selection used can be found in Appendix~\ref{sec:ap_req}.

 The $N_{\pipi}$ value is determined as the number of candidates in the mass range $400<m(\pipi)<600\mevcc$.
 Due to the negligible background contribution after the selection in the \Kspipi sample, as illustrated by Fig.~\ref{fig:mpipi}, no fit to the invariant-mass distribution is performed to determine the number of \Kspipi decays.